OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 ---
 layout: post
-title: Leverage and Influence Simplified
+title: Leverage and Influence in a Nutshell
 ---